 After Filing a Petition, how does the Process Work?

 To invoke the act, a Petition for Involuntary Assessment and Stabilization must first be filed and a hearing set.
 You are basically telling the judge you want to have your loved one assessed, and their behavior stabilized.
-When the hearing is over, your loved one may be held up to five days in so that he or she may be adequately assessed.
+When the hearing is over, your loved one may be held up to five days.
+This is so that he or she may be adequately assessed.
 After this time, a recommendation is made to the court regarding your loved one.

 When this is complete, you must then file a Petition for Treatment so that a second hearing may be held.
-During this hearing the judge will review the assessment and recommendation, and then render a judgment based on the information received.
+During this hearing the judge will review the assessment and recommendation.
+Then they will render a judgment based on the information received.
 If your loved one violates the court order and refused treatment, or leaves the treatment program, they may face incarceration.

-It is often said that while addiction is hard on the ones engulfed directly in the battle, it is equally as hard on those who love them, perhaps in some cases even more difficult.
+While addiction is hard on those addicted, it can be equally as hard on those who love them.
+Perhaps in some cases even more difficult.
 You are looking at the situation with a lucid mind and sober eyes.
 It is overwhelmingly likely that your loved one’s vision is still very much blurred.
-If you are prepared to undertake the next step, contact us today at 800-737-0933.
+If you are prepared to undertake the next step, contact us today at 844-903-2111.
 We are here to be of assistance during these difficult times.